 Little more than a hundred yards from my grandparent's small- holding, there was a farmers' co-operative dairy where most of the milk produced in the area was brought.
 One of my uncles worked there and, from time to time, I was allowed to accompany some of the drivers as they drove around the local farms collecting milk.

 Almost without realising it, I was learning to drive just by watching them and my first experience of steering a moving vehicle (I wasn't steering the out-of-control MG, by the way) was on a tractor belonging to a neighbouring farmer.
 I was too short for my feet to be able to reach the pedals whilst seated.
 However, I could operate the footbrake by standing upright but I didn't do anything as complicated as changing gear.

 It's intriguing that I should, in later life, become involved with buses because I can recall sitting on a lower branch of a tree outside my grandparents' house - pretending to be a bus driver whilst instructing my younger cousin to climb to the higher branches to 'collect the fares'.

 Soon after returning from the war, my father was promoted and we moved from where I was born in the south of Liverpool, to a new house in tGreat Crosbny, in he north.
 Like most people, I used buses rather a lot, in those days, and it would be at about that time that I realised there were different types of public transport operators.
-In the south of the city, for example, in addition to the tramway system, the municipally-owned, Liverpool Corporation Transport Department (green bus - above) provided a bus service.
+In the south and east of the city, for example, in addition to the tramway system, the municipally-owned, Liverpool Corporation Transport Department (green bus - above) provided a bus service.
 In the north, however, a privately-owned company, Ribble (red bus - above), were responsible.
 Privately-owned motor cars were still something of a luxury and, from a personal point of view, I knew of only one friend whose father owned one; a rather nice one too - a large, white, Jaguar Mk V11.